-The organization will be responsible for allocating sufficient funds, managing, and contracting with an independent consultant(s) to conduct the final evaluation.
-As with interim evaluations, if the organization maintains an evaluation unit, USDA requires that the evaluation is managed by the organization's evaluation unit.
-If the organization does not have a dedicated evaluation unit the evaluation should be managed by a project staff person or organizational staff person with significant knowledge and expertise concerning evaluation.
-Ideally, the organization would maintain an evaluation unit that was separated from the staff or line management function of the project being evaluated.
-Such a structure helps to ensure the independence and impartiality of the evaluation process and report of findings, conclusions and recommendations.
-In cases where the organization does not have a dedicated evaluation unit or organization staff with significant expertise in evaluation, USDA may decide to manage the project level evaluation through its own monitoring and evaluation unit.
+The program participant will be responsible for allocating sufficient funds, managing, and contracting with an independent consultant(s) to conduct the final evaluation.
+As with midterm evaluations, if the program participant maintains an evaluation unit, USDA requires that the unit provide oversight on the evaluation.
+The evaluation should be managed by an organizational staff person or a project staff person with significant knowledge and expertise concerning evaluation.
+Ideally, the organization would maintain an evaluation unit that was separate from the staff or line management function of the project being evaluated.
+Such a structure helps to ensure the independence and impartiality of the evaluation process and report of findings, conclusions, and recommendations.